redFrik/udk17-Digital_Harmony/udk170601/README.md

 ```

 you should see the balls start to dance. try experimenting with the values in the message.  the second value is which ball (0-4) and the last three its x, y, z position.

+note that a more realistic method than to brutally set the objects to a position would be to briefly add a strong attractor or force for the object to react upon - a bit like hitting it to fly in some direction.

 now with sound...